 2) Be mindful of resource allocation and human capital expenditure when partnering.
 If the contributions are not equally with the innovation center giving more, then re-evaluate the project.

+Who Decides?
 It does not make sense to work on a line of innovation unless it is clear in advance who must say yes to adopt it.
 As discussed in the section change prevention teams, we know everyone can say no.

 Counter action: